-10. The Group attaches great value to the role of the Agency's Nuclear Applications Laboratories at Seibersdorf, which have assisted Member States in enhancing their access to the peaceful uses of nuclear technologies for six decades.
-The Group appreciates the extrabudgetary contributions made by Member States for the construction and renovation of the laboratories, through the Renovation of the Nuclear Application Laboratories (ReNuAL and ReNuAL+) Projects to date.
-As we enter the final phase of this important Project, ReNuAL 2, it is important to emphasize that ReNuAL has enabled the Agency to upgrade the laboratories and equipment to enhance its scientific and research capabilities and support it can provide in response to existing and emerging challenges of Member States.
-The Group encourages Member States in a position to do so, to support ReNuAL2.
+10. The Group attaches great value to the role of the Agency's Nuclear Applications Laboratories at Seibersdorf, which have assisted Member States in enhancing their access to the peaceful uses of nuclear technologies since 1962.
+The ability of the laboratories to provide timely assistance to Member States in the early-detection and diagnosis of COVID19 is a testament to the invaluable work that these laboratories continue to do.
+The Group appreciates the support already given by Member States to the ReNuAL and ReNuAL+ projects.
+As the project enters its final phase, ReNuAL 2, the Group appreciates their continued support and calls on other Member States, in a position to do so, to contribute as well.

 11. The Group continues to support the work of the Agency in the field of Food and Agriculture, specifically in combating multiple outbreaks of transboundary zoonotic and animal diseases, the development of the Sterile Insect Technique, addressing soil erosion and enhancing water resources management.
-The Group supports the establishment of the Zoonotic Diseases Integrated Action (ZODIAC) which will assist Member States in identifying; monitoring; tracing and detection of zoonotic disease pathogens with a view to strengthen the ability of the IAEA and its Member States to respond to these kinds of disease outbreaks in the future.
+The Group supports the Zoonotic Diseases Integrated Action (ZODIAC) and welcomes that around 150 Member States have designated ZODIAC National Coordinators and more than 120 ZODIAC National Laboratories in Africa, Asia and the Pacific, Latin America and the Caribbean, and Europe.
+The Group takes note of the IAEA Scientific Forum on preparing for Zoonotic Outbreaks: the Role of Nuclear Science, held in September 2021.